-23 September 2015 //
+23 July 2021 //

 Do you have the spare parts needed in the event that your packaging system goes down?
-In the demand-driven world of manufacturing, spare parts are vital assets for maintaining productivity.
-Having spare parts readily available allows your company to meet or exceed your production goals, thereby ensuring on-time shipment and delivery of your products.
+In the world of manufacturing that’s controlled by demand, spare parts are essential assets for maintaining high productivity.
+Having spare parts available right away allows you to meet or exceed your production process goals and ensure the on-time shipment and delivery of your products.

 What Are Spare Parts?

 Spare parts refer to interchangeable items that are kept on hand to replace parts that become lost, damaged, or worn out over time.
 Without spare parts on hand, you’ll need to order these items whenever a piece of packaging equipment fails.
 That could require downtime while you wait for the part to come in, causing lost profits and effects on productivity that can ripple throughout the organization.

 Identifying the types of parts that may need to be replaced on your packaging equipment or that call for advanced planning to stock each at an appropriate level will help you maintain consistent production line operation.
 The three types of parts that require spares are:

 - Consumables: These parts wear out over time due to contact with materials, products, or machinery and can’t typically be repaired.
 Parts that are consumable tend to be lower-cost and are stocked in multiple quantities.
 An example of this type of part is a brake pad — much like a car brake pad, over time the pads will experience wear and need to be replaced.

 - Minimum critical: A minimum critical part is essential to your machine’s functionality and is typically unique to its operation.
 While these parts can be repaired, spares can’t be obtained through normal distribution channels and tend to have long lead times.
 This makes having spares on hand essential in order to keep production moving.
 This type of part is most likely to be damaged or fail during transport, setup, or startup.
 An example of this type of part is a seal jaw.
 Because it is specially fabricated for your system, a special order or repair will need to occur for it to be replaced.